 West Cornwall · TR20

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Ludgvan, that work is shaped by the place itself — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward traditional granite cottages around the church and Victorian villas.
+Ludgvan sits in West Cornwall, and that geography ends up in the drawings — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward modern infill on field-edge plots and Victorian villas.

 Our process